-The CA Foundation Syllabus serves as an introductory stage with subjects such as Principles & Practice of Accounting, Business Laws, Business Mathematics & Statistics, Business Economics and Logical Reasoning.
+The CA Foundation Syllabus serves as an introductory stage with subjects such as Principles & Practice of Accounting, Business Laws, Business Mathematics & Statistics, Business Economics, and Logical Reasoning.

 The CA Final Syllabus concentrate on advanced financial reporting; strategic financial management – a crucial aspect in contemporary business operation, auditing and professional ethics – an integral part of maintaining transparency within corporate practices, Corporate & Economic Laws which govern commercial entities' actions; risk management - vital for mitigating potential hazards inherent in any venture or investment portfolio; finally International Taxation– an increasingly significant field that deals with cross-border fiscal responsibilities.

-While the CA examination consists of three levels individually, the syllabus for all the three CA exam levels are unique and distinct from each other.
+While the CA examination consists of three levels individually, the syllabus for all three CA exam levels are unique and distinct from each other.
 The CA Syllabus primarily incorporates major topics like: Financial Reporting, Strategic Financial Management, and Advanced Accounting.
 The following sections explain the current CA syllabus that is correlated to each CA level within the CA exams.

 The CA Foundation also known as Common Proficiency Test is the entrance level examination regulated by the Institute of Chartered Accountants of India (ICAI) which takes the candidates to the Chartered Accountancy (CA) course.
 The CA foundation syllabus aims to provide a learning platform wherein students can grasp the basic accounting principles not only for their applications in various accounts but also the economics of the field.